ali-raheem/partsbin/UART/README.md

 The module avoids spurious START conditions by sampling it 8 times ensuring it stays LOW before begining recieve, and the same for STOP before considering data is valid.

+#### Parameters

+Default is 8N1 mode, 8 bits, no parity and 1 stop.

+* BITS Length of data packet (5 - 9, default 8)
+* STOPBIT Length of stop bit (1 - 2, default 1)
+* PARITY Mode of Parity (0-2, default 0, 1 odd, 2 even)

 ### Simulation

 ![UART_RX recieving data](waveform_UART_RX.png)